getsentry/sentry-docs/src/wizard/dotnet/aspnetcore.md

                 o.Dsn = "___PUBLIC_DSN___";
                 // When configuring for the first time, to see what the SDK is doing: o.Debug = true;
-                // Set traces_sample_rate to 1.0 to capture 100% of transactions for performance monitoring.
+                // Set TracesSampleRate to 1.0 to capture 100% of transactions for performance monitoring.
                 // We recommend adjusting this value in production. o.TracesSampleRate = 1.0;
             });